iamshahboz/Postgres/README.md

-## This is quick tutorial how to work with JSON and Postgres
+## You can find intermediate level tips for woking with Postgres